Mach Principle and a new theory of gravitation: Static, Spherically symmetric, Vacuum solution for weak gravitation field

-where $K$ and $M$ are positive constants.
-Here, $M$ can be related with the mass inside the sphere of radius $r$.
-The above equation will take a special form if the constant $S$ is replaced with $(K+1)M$.
-In this case, $\tilde{\gamma}_{00}$ will become

-In accordance with the previous discussion, $\gamma_{00}$ under weak field approximation becomes twice Newtonian potential i.e. $2\Phi$.
-Therefore, inside a galaxy the approximate Newtonian potential will take the form

-Here, we have put back $G$, the Newtonian gravitational constant.
-This particular form of potential has been used by Moffat \cite{Moffat2005,Brownstein2005,Brownstein2005a,Moffat2005a} to show that it can explain the galactic velocity profiles correctly.

 In Eq.(\ref{eq:potential}), $\lambda$ and $K$ are the background dependent quantities.
 Galactic velocity profiles shows that $\lambda$ is of the order of few $kpc^{-1}$.
 When $r$ is small, $e^{-\lambda r}\sim1$.
-Therefore, $\Phi$ will take the form of the actual Newtonian potential i.e. $\Phi=\frac{GM}{r}$.
-This will give the Newtonian gravitational equation at the solar system scale.
-Again in the asymptotic limit of $r\rightarrow\infty$, the exponential term goes to $0$.
+Therefore, $\Phi$ takes the form of the actual Newtonian potential i.e. $\Phi=\frac{GM}{r}$.
+This gives the Newtonian gravitational equation at the solar system scale.
+In the asymptotic limit of $r\rightarrow\infty$, the exponential term goes to $0$.
 Hence, for large values of $r$, although the form of the potential will remain same, it will become $(1+K)$ times that of the Newtonian potential.
-Thus, we have larger forces near the edges of the galaxies and the galactic velocity profiles can be explained.
+Recently, similar form of potential is also used by other groups to explain the galactic velocity profile correctly \cite{Moffat2009,Moffat2005,Brownstein2005,Brownstein2005a,Moffat2005a}.